Upward-Spiral-Science/the-vat/final_report.md

 <img src="./figures/exploratory/f0_sqrt_correlation.png" width="500" height="500">

 <img src="./figures/exploratory/f0_sqrtnormalized_correlation.png" width="500" height="500">

+Pairwise Peason's correlation seems to be largely unaffected by the type of transformation.
+We see correlations that we would hope to see.
+For instance, psd and glur2, which are both excitatory postsynaptic types, have a correlation of ~.93.
+However, we also see correlations that we wouldn't expect, such as a correlation of ~.83 for gad (inhibitory presynaptic) and glur2 (excitatory postsynaptic).

 Here, we performed various transformations and then correspondingly made Bayesian Information Criterion (BIC) plots, to determine some optimal clustering k.